neilhwatson/nustuff/README.md

-Neil Unfinished programming, scripting and rc file examples
+Neil Unfinished programming, scripting, and rc file examples
 ---

 Here are lots of examples for fellow techies to learn from and would-be employees to learn about me.
 There's lots to